andrewtheiss/CommissionArt/documentation/NextSteps.md

 .
-The OwnerRegistry.updateRegistration path can be reused to transfer ownership of generic hubs if needed.
-For example, if a DAO wants to transfer control of its hub to a new multisig, we could call OwnerRegistry._registerNFTOwner(chain_id, GENERIC_HUB_ADDRESS, hub_id, new_owner, msg.sender).
+The ArtCommissionHubOwners.updateRegistration path can be reused to transfer ownership of generic hubs if needed.
+For example, if a DAO wants to transfer control of its hub to a new multisig, we could call ArtCommissionHubOwners._registerNFTOwner(chain_id, GENERIC_HUB_ADDRESS, hub_id, new_owner, msg.sender).
 This will invoke ArtCommissionHub.updateRegistration(chain_id, GENERIC_HUB_ADDRESS, hub_id, new_owner) to update the stored owner in the hub file-fmzu8fdbvzeeb9dx8lx5hc
 .
 We would allow this only if msg.sender is authorized (likely the current owner or the hub itself calling via some admin function).
 The hub’s owner variable would update file-syit3bfprksmahnrbfr593 file-syit3bfprksmahnrbfr593
-, and the OwnerRegistry owners mapping would update accordingly.
+, and the ArtCommissionHubOwners owners mapping would update accordingly.
 Profile Integration: When a generic hub is created, we link it to the owner’s profile similar to NFT hubs:
 In createGenericCommissionHub, after initializing the hub, call ProfileFactoryAndRegistry.hasProfile(owner).
 If true, get the profile and call Profile.addCommissionHub(hub_address) to list it on their profile (the ProfileFactoryAndRegistry address will be allowed to call this as set up earlier).
-If the owner has no profile (e.g., a DAO contract with no profile or a user who hasn’t joined), we add the hub to the ownerToCommissionHubs[owner] mapping in OwnerRegistry for future reference (as described in section 1).
+If the owner has no profile (e.g., a DAO contract with no profile or a user who hasn’t joined), we add the hub to the artCommissionHubsByOwner[owner] mapping in ArtCommissionHubOwners for future reference (as described in section 1).
 So even non-profile owners have their hubs tracked.
 The hub’s owner field is set to the provided owner address at deployment (by default, msg.sender in ArtCommissionHub’s __init__ was used file-syit3bfprksmahnrbfr593
 , but since we use initialize, we explicitly set it via updateRegistration call or directly in initialize for the newly created hub).